godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 ------------------

-Creating a project from the command line is simple, just navigate the shell to the desired place and just make project.godot file exist, even if empty.
+Creating a project from the command line is simple, just navigate the shell to the desired place and just make a project.godot file.

 ::